FuelLabs/sway-libs/.docs/book/src/documentation/libraries/access_security/index.md

 Access Control and Security Libraries are any libraries that are built and intended to provide additional saftey when developing smart contracts.

+For implementation details on the libraries please see the [Sway Libs Docs](https://fuellabs.github.io/sway-libs/master/sway_libs/).

 ## Ownership Library

 The [Ownership](./ownership/index.md) Library is used to apply restrictions on functions such that only a **single** user may call them.